Eyevinn/test-adserver/README.md

 ## Docker

+To build the `adserver-api` image run:

+    docker build . -t adserver-api:local --no-cache

-A `docker-compose` config file is provided that takes care of building the image.
+A `docker-compose` config file is also provided that takes care of building the image.

 Start the service:

-- `docker-compose up`
+    docker-compose up

 Stop the service:

+    docker-compose down

+### With local database

+A separate docker compose file is provided that will also create a local postgres database:

+    docker-compose -f docker-compose-postgresql.yml up

+And to stop:

+    docker-compose -f docker-compose-postgresql.yml down

+#### Persistent storage

+The directory `.pgdata` is mounted inside the postgres container for persistance.
+If you wish to change the location, update `docker-compose-postgresql.yml` accordingly:

+    volumes:
-- `docker-compose down`
+      - /path/to/somewhere/else:/var/lib/postgresql/data